ed-syspertec/Virtel/docs/manuals/virtel/Virtel456UG/User_Guide.rst

 1.24.1.
 Introduction
 ^^^^^^^^^^^^^^^^^^^^

 VIRTEL Web Integration allows XML or other web services requests to be interpreted and transformed into requests which can be processed by legacy applications such as CICS/COBOL, with the results being transformed back into XML format for transmission via HTTP or SMTP.
-By using the scenario language described in section “Web Modernisation VIRTEL Scenarios”, page 147, legacy transactions can be converted into Web Services.
+By using the scenario language described in section “Web Modernisation VIRTEL Scenarios” <#_V456UG_147, legacy transactions can be converted into Web Services.

 1.24.2.
 Parsing Query input
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^